Eligibility and Requirements

 The College of Engineering at Syracuse University has approved a series of independent study research projects to be conducted at the Institut National des Sciences Appliquées (INSA) in Strasbourg, France.
 Research projects are arranged in the major branches of engineering: civil, mechanical, electrical, bioengineering, HVAC, and computer science.

-Once your application is complete, SU Abroad will check with INSA to see if a placement is possible in the requested field.
+Once your application is complete, Syracuse Abroad will check with INSA to see if a placement is possible in the requested field.
 Once the placement is confirmed by INSA you will receive specific information regarding your project.
 Since most of these projects are ongoing, the precise nature of your work may vary at the time of arrival.

 Students in all major areas of engineering have an opportunity to conduct research projects at the Institut National des Sciences Appliquées (INSA).
 No prior language knowledge is required, although a basic knowledge of French is helpful.
 Students must be a sophomore, junior, or senior to be eligible to apply.